yjunechoe/jlme/README.md

 In practice, most of the overhead will come from transferring the data from R to Julia.
-If you are looking to fit many models to the same data, you should first filter to keep only used columns and then use `jl_data()` to send the data to Julia.
+If you are looking to fit many models to the same data, you should first filter to keep only the columns you need and then use `jl_data()` to send the data to Julia.
 The Julia data frame object can then be used to fit Julia models.